-There's no time like the present to get outside in the fresh air and green hills with your family.
-And our glorious green spaces and award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness – there's something for everyone, no matter your age or ability level!
+It's always enjoyable to get outside in the fresh air and green hills with your family.
+And our glorious green spaces and award-winning activity centres mean there's no excuse not to ride, climb, walk or even kayak your way to happiness – no matter your age or ability level!
 Go on… get out with the kids and get active in the valleys.

 Dare Valley Country Park, Aberdare

-Developed out of two former collieries 35 years ago, this part of coal country is as close as you'll get in the great outdoors to the way life used to be in industrial Wales.
+Developed out of two former collieries 35 years ago, this part of coal country is as close as you'll get to the way life used to be in industrial Wales.
 Peat bogs, old coal tips and classic mine villages are all part of the sensitive restoration at Dare Valley Country Park.

 Summit Centre, Merthyr Tydfil

 On the site of an old drift mine and developed into an international climbing centre in the 1990s, the climbing walls at the Summit Centre are up to 18m, with 180 different ways to get to the top.
 Featuring a bouldering area, high-ropes course, and a purpose-built caving system with waterfall, there's also accommodation for group residential trips.